Are you concerned about the risks of bear markets and the wreck it could have on your retirement account?

 The quilt chart below, courtesy of PIMCO gives a quick glimpse into the different types of sectors one can invest in with bonds and you can also see how the returns vary depending on the sector.
-The type of sector that you choose will depend on your expectations however.

 What are Treasuries and Bonds?